 Calgary International Airport (YYC), in the city’s northeast, is a transportation hub for much of central and western Canada.
 In 2010, it was the fourth busiest airport in Canada by passenger movement, and third busiest by aircraft movements.

 The city’s presence on the Trans-Canada Highway and the Canadian Pacific Railway (CPR) mainline also make it an important hub for freight.

-Calgary offers as well a network of shared and multi-use (bicycle, walking, rollerblading, etc.) paths spanning over 800 km.
+Calgary also offers a network of shared and multi-use (bicycle, walking, rollerblading, etc.) paths spanning over 800 km.

 The city uses a numbered street system laid out on a grid; streets run north-south, while avenues run east-west.
 The numbers radiate outwards from the city centre.
-However, you may find some roads in predominantly residential areas as well as freeways and expressways that are not numbered and in that case, non-numbered streets within a new community will have the same name prefix as the community itself so that streets can more easily be located within the city.
+However, you may find some roads in residential areas as well as freeways and expressways that are not numbered.
+In that case, non-numbered streets within a new community will have the same name prefix as the community so that streets can be located more easily within the city.